-Following the Merger, each outstanding stock option or share award of BNSF common stock was converted into an option or restricted stock unit of Berkshire Class B Common Stock, in accordance with a formula to convert such awards.
+Following the Merger, no further grants of BNSF stock were made under the BNSF stock-based compensation plans and each outstanding stock option or share award of BNSF common stock was converted into an option or restricted stock unit of Berkshire Class B Common Stock, in accordance with a formula to convert such awards.

-Additionally, following the Merger, the Berkshire Hathaway Inc. 2010 Umbrella Plan for BNSF Equity Plans became effective, authorizing approximately 16 million shares of Berkshire Class B Common Stock to be issued in connection with the conversion of BNSF stock options, restricted stock units and performance stock.
-Included in this amount is approximately 300 thousand shares for certain outstanding option awards that provide for a reload feature if the eligible employee pays all or a portion of the purchase price with Berkshire stock.
-In that event, the employee is issued new options to purchase additional shares of Berkshire Class B Common Stock equal to the number of shares of stock surrendered in such payment.
-Approximately 211 thousand shares of Berkshire Class B Common Stock were available for future reload grants at December 31, 2012.
+Certain outstanding option awards provided for a reload feature if the eligible employee paid all or a portion of the purchase price with Berkshire stock.
+In that event, the employee was issued new options to purchase additional shares of Berkshire Class B Common Stock equal to the number of shares of stock surrendered in such payment.